awsdocs/nice-dcv-user-guide/doc_source/client-web.md

 ## Limitations<a name="client-web-limitations"></a>

 The web browser client has the following limitations:
 + It supports up to two screens with a maximum resolution of 1920x1080\.
+The maximum resolution can be overriden on the server side\.
+For more information, see [Managing the NICE DCV Session Display Layout](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-session-display.html) in the *NICE DCV Administrator Guide*\.
 + It only allows you to copy and paste text to and from your clipboard\.
 + It uses the web browser's proxy configuration\.